petergeneric/thief-dark-project-controller-mod/README.md

 - Friendly radial menu for your inventory
 - Time slows when the menu is open
 - D-Pad navigation of key menus
-- Automatic key management (where the Mission makes it possible), based on [Sarcoth's excellent J4F Keychain](https://github.com/saracoth/newdark-mods/releases/latest)
+- Automatic key management (where the Mission makes it possible), based off [Sarcoth's excellent J4F Keychain](https://github.com/saracoth/newdark-mods/releases/latest).
+Optional.

 Installation